-- Please label all clothing, shoes, and backpacks with your child's name. - ➤ Clothing with flippable sequins, pop culture references, cartoon characters, or designs inspired by the latest media craze are not appropriate for school. - > Students should keep an extra set of clothes at school in case their clothing becomes wet or soiled. - ➤ Clothing should be appropriately modest. - All students keep a pair of indoor shoes at school.
+- > Please label all clothing, shoes, and backpacks with your child's name. - Clothing with flippable sequins, pop culture references, cartoon characters, or designs inspired by media are not appropriate for the environment we want to create here at LMS. - Students should keep an extra set of clothes at school in case their clothing becomes wet or soiled. - Clothing should fully cover your child's abdomen; crop tops are not allowed. - All students keep a pair of indoor shoes at school.
 These should be hard or rubber soled, but flexible. - Shoes should be manageable by the child. - All shoes and boots should be simple enough for the child to put on him or herself without difficulty.
 Avoid complicated laces for young children. - o Please no flip-flops or clogs, including Crocs, and no shoes with lights. - Children should be prepared to go outside regardless of the weather.
 If your child is not well enough to go outdoors, he or she should remain at home. - We go outside in the rain.
 If it is raining, students should be prepared with rain boots, a rain jacket, and rain pants. - During the winter months, all students should have snow boots, snow pants, warm jackets, hats, and gloves. - Please leave precious items such as sunglasses, hats, jewelry, and toys at home.
-The classroom does not have storage for these items during the day and it is easy for them to become lost. - > Special occasion dress is required for various presentations, outings and ceremonies during the school year.
+The classroom does not have storage for these items during the day and it is easy for them to become lost. - Special occasion dress is required for various presentations, outings, and ceremonies during the school year.
 In those instances, students should wear a collared shirt, dress pants, a skirt, or a dress.